TheodoraCher/titanic-databricks-etl/README.md

 ---

+### Databricks Job
+The notebooks in this project are designed to run automatically in sequence via a **Databricks Job**.
+- The job handles the execution order and ensures that each notebook runs after its dependencies.
+- Notifications can be configured in case of failure.
+- While the job itself is not included in this repository, the notebooks are organized and ready to be connected to a Databricks Job.

 ## 🗂️ Project Structure
  - notebooks/ -> PySpark notebooks (Extract, Transform, Load)
  - docs/ -> Architecture diagram & job screenshots